 But just because you can tie a lot of different things to a line, doesn't mean that making a fishing rig has to be complicated.
 Most fishing rigs are designed fairly simply and are used for specific fishing techniques.

-Still fishing is a versatile way to go and there are a number of fishing rigs that can help you land the fish you’re after.
-You can still fish from a pier, a bridge, an anchored boat or from shore.
-You can still fish on the bottom or off the bottom in ponds, lakes, rivers and streams for a variety of species.
-And you can still fish during most seasons and during any part of the day.
+Still fishing is an easy way to get started fishing because it’s versatile and can be done when fishing from a pier, a bridge, an anchored boat or from shore.
+It allows you to fish on the bottom or with your bait suspended above the bottom in ponds, lakes, rivers and streams for a variety of species.
+Still fish can be done during most seasons and during any part of the day.
 The fishing rig you use depends on what kind of fish you're after.
-But your best equipment for still fishing is patience.
+But the key to still fishing is patience.
 You have to wait for the fish to bite.

 Drift fishing allows you to fish over a variety of habitats as your boat drifts with the currents or wind movement.
 You can drift fish on the bottom or change the depth with a bobber or float.
 Fishing rigs with natural baits work best.
 But jigs, lures and artificial flies in your drift fishing rig will produce good results too.
 You can drift fish on ponds, lakes, rivers and streams any time of the day and year.